 The Lack of Motivation, Discipline, and Determination

-What motivates you about Salsa dance?
-Is it the idea of becoming the Salsa dancer you’ve dreamed of since you were little?
+What motivates you about a salsa dancer?
+Is it the idea of becoming the salsa dancer you’ve dreamed of since you were little?
 Or is it your desire to simply do something that you love, like becoming a good dancer in general?
 Maybe you want to look like the people performing on stage?
 Finding your motivation allows you to tap into your determination for pursuing the success and life that you want as a dancer, or in any other part of your life.

 Any dancer can become a great Salsa dancer once they are crystal clear on their motivation and determination.